 As of June 2021, the Internet contains more than 1.8 billion websites.
 And counting.
 Talk about some serious job security for web developers, the people responsible for coding, building, analyzing, and maintaining all those websites.

 Websites are now a critical component for any business to stay competitive.
 And as web development trends and best practices change practically with the season, there’s no shortage of work for developers.

 But how do you know exactly what kind of web development work to seek out and train for?
-If you’ve poked around on job listing sites or browsed through online courses, you’ve probably gathered that web development tends to break down into three main concentrations: front-end, back-end, and full stack.
+If you’ve poked around on job listing sites or browsed through online courses, you’ve probably gathered that web development tends to break down into three main concentrations: front-end developer, back-end developer, and full stack developer.

 What is a Front-End Developer?

 In addition to fluency in these languages, front-end devs need to be familiar with frameworks like Bootstrap, Foundation, Backbone, AngularJS, ReactJs and EmberJS, which ensure great-looking content no matter the device, and libraries like jQuery and LESS, which package code into a more useful, time-saving form.